longpractice/linux_kernel_index/mm/p.md

 ## _PAGE_GLOBAL
 a flag in superfluous bit in PTE entry for x86.
 The TLB entries of pages with a set _PAGE_GLOBAL bit are not flushed from the TLBs during context switches.
 If possible, kernel pages are provided with this page.
 Since the kernel is always present at the same location in the virtual address space, this enhances system performce, a welcome effect as kernel data must be made available as quickly as possible.

+## page_group_by_mobility_disabled
+the freelist of a zone for buddy system is normally seperated in different mobility to relieve fragmentation problem.
+However, if the total memory is too small, smaller than HUGETLB_PAGE_ORDER or MAX_ORDER-1, `build_all_zonelists` will disable `page_group_by_mobility`.

 ## _PAGE_PRESENT
 a flag in superfluous bit in PTE entry that specifies whether the virtual page is present in RAM memory.
 This need not necessary be the case because pages may be swapped out into a swap area.